dougbreaux/dougbreaux.github.io/_posts/2020-11-14-OpenShift-Items.md

 ## Debugging tips

 In the process of debugging, I found [Executing commands inside a container](https://docs.openshift.com/container-platform/4.5/applications/deployments/managing-deployment-processes.html#deployments-exe-cmd-in-container_deployment-operations) as the OCP way to override a container entrypoint.
-Although for this particular problem, the suggested technique of changing the entry point to a shell seems like it might not make sense in an OCP enviroment.
+Although for this particular problem, the suggested technique of changing the entry point to a shell seems like it might not make sense in an OCP environment.
 I know it didn't actually work here - the container failed to start - but I didn't pursue further.

 I also found [How do I debug an application that fails to start up?](https://cookbook.openshift.org/logging-monitoring-and-debugging/how-do-i-debug-an-application-that-fails-to-start-up.html):